yogeshhegde/processor-sdk-doc/source/debian/Demo_User_Guides/Chromium_Browser.rst

 ***********

 * Audio/video within the browser is not supported.
-* Hardware acceleration of video either decode or encode is not supported.
+* Hardware acceleration of video decode and/or encode is not supported.
 * Minimize and Maximize buttons for the Chromium window are not supported.

 ***********